nwutils/SnowPack-nw/README.md

 _Read this in other languages: [English](README.md), [French](README.fr.md)._

-# NW.js SnowPack Boilerplate
+# NW.js SnowPack Boilerplate with Pixijs

-Boilerplate for start multi desktop App development using SnowPack and react.
+Boilerplate for start multi desktop App development using SnowPack and React + Pixijs.

 ## Features